carlos-a-g-h/the-ledger-of-my-shed/README.md

 More will be added but this is what you can do right now:

 - CRUD operations for assets definitions
-- Add modification records within each asset
+- CRUD operations whthin each asset history (quantity modifications)
 - CRUD operations with orders (The order book)

 ### Pending

+- A better frontend for the order book
+- Full CRUD ops for asset history (there is no deletion, and no detailed view, noly creation)
+- Exporting/Importing asset definitions, orders, etc...
+- Propper API (route naming, etc... ) for custom frontends
 - User authentication and authorization
-- Propper API for external clients and frontends
-- Safer order handling
-- Custom asset records querying
-- Exporting/Importing asset definitions, orders, etc...

 ## This is built on what?